War Is Glorious? Not to this one.

-In fiction, this character went through hell and he has done things that no amount of (fictional) therapy will heal, and it's left him so irrevocably scarred that he has trouble feeling, emoting, or caring about the people around him and even oneself.
-If he continues to feel anything, it's usually restricted to Survivor Guilt.
-Thus he's usually the first to do what must be done and Shoot the Dog.
-Most Shell-Shocked Veterans will, at some point or another, be seen exhibiting the classic Thousand-Yard Stare; with a blank, emotionless expression and unfocused, empty eyes.
-The war clearly never ended for him.
+In fiction, this character went through hell and has done things that no amount of (fictional) therapy will heal, and it has left them so irrevocably scarred that they have trouble feeling, emoting, or caring about the people around them and even themself.
+If they continue to feel anything, it's usually restricted to Survivor Guilt.
+Thus they're usually the first to do what must be done and Shoot the Dog.
+Most Shell-Shocked Veterans will, at some point or another,have a flashback or be seen exhibiting the classic Thousand-Yard Stare; with a blank, emotionless expression and unfocused, empty eyes.
+The war clearly never ended according to them.

 In an ensemble show or a Five-Man Band, the Shell-Shocked Veteran is usually the Quiet Big Guy or Lancer.
-This often crosses into Aloof Big Brother territory if he insists on being a loner.
+This often crosses into Aloof Big Brother territory if they insist on being a loner.
 The Shell-Shocked Veteran is usually, but not always, older than most of the cast; it seems war, like prison, doesn't take long to change you.

-If the Shell-Shocked Veteran is out for revenge expect him to become an Antiheroic Hunter of Monsters, with varying degrees of success and sanity.
-Many a Zen Survivor has elements of the Shell-Shocked Veteran in his Back Story, though the Shell-Shocked Veteran is likelier to eventually prove he's a Jerk with a Heart of Gold or a Knight in Sour Armor.
-Expect him to have a Sympathetic Murder Backstory.
+If the Shell-Shocked Veteran is out for revenge expect them to become an Antiheroic Hunter of Monsters, with varying degrees of success and sanity.
+Many a Zen Survivor has elements of the Shell-Shocked Veteran in their Back Story, though the Shell-Shocked Veteran is likelier to eventually prove they're a Jerk with a Heart of Gold or a Knight in Sour Armor.
+Expect them to have a Sympathetic Murder Backstory.
 They may be an Old Soldier, but are probably not a Blood Knight, and definitely not a Phony Veteran.
 Some may go From Camouflage to Criminal and take up a life of crime due to the mental distress they've been put under, while others step into the role of the Mentor in Sour Armor to impress on the young cadets that war is not glorious.